-You will also know the install files are already extracted because you will see “Existing WordPress installation found” warning when you restart the script.
-You may click image to enlarge.
+You will also know the install files are already extracted because you will see an “Existing WordPress installation found” warning when you restart the script.
+You may click the image to enlarge it.

-Also, if you have several blog packages to install and you know this problem is going occur again (because of your webhost’s limit) then you may want to go on and manually extract the install files before running the script.
+Also, if you have several blog packages to install and you know this problem is going to occur again (because of your web host’s limit) then you may want to go on and manually extract the install files before running the script.

-To extract the files on your own, just select and highlight the installer file then click “Extract” button on your webhost’s file manager dashboard.
+To extract the files on your own, just select and highlight the installer file then click the “Extract” button on your web host’s file manager dashboard.

 2 Now, restart the importbuddy script.